valerielnd/Bike-Sharing/README.md

 ### Checkout times by gender

-As we have an idea of users' typical trip duration, we decided to find out what type of users have the most extended trip duration.
+As we have an idea of users' typical trip duration, we decided to find out what type of users have the most extended trip durations.

 ![checkout_time_gender](https://github.com/valerielnd/Bike-Sharing/blob/main/checkout_time_gender.png)

 [Checkout times by gender Tableau Link](https://public.tableau.com/shared/BR43F6KYB?:display_count=n&:origin=viz_share_link)

 The highest checkout time for male customers is 5 mins, and for female customers, 6 mins.
-So, regarding the highest checkout time, there is not a great difference between gender while male customers tend to use more the bike-sharing business.
+So, while male customers tend to use more the bike-sharing business, there is not a great difference between gender regarding the highest checkout time.

 ### Bike utilization